 There are three basic ways to cook a rack of pork ribs in the oven:

 We’re not being flippant, by the way — that’s really all there is to oven-baked pork ribs that will be safe to eat.
-An internal temperature of 145 F is the minimum, but at around 190 F, the fat and collagen start to melt, producing a better-tasting rib.
+An internal temperature of 145 degrees Fahrenheit is the minimum, but at around 190 degrees Fahrenheit, the fat and collagen start to melt, producing a better-tasting rib.
 You just have to make sure you check on the ribs partway through the bake and then about a half-hour before the end, as you don’t want to overcook and toughen up the meat.
-(For the record, we used good ol’ Trader Joe’s ribs — they won’t hurt your bank account and they still taste great.)
+(For the record, we used good ol’ Trader Joe’s ribs — they won’t hurt your bank account, and they still taste great.)

 Now, let’s go through an actual recipe step by step, using the 3-hour, 300-degree, down-the-middle approach.

 - 1 rack of pork baby back ribs, raw and at room temp